Sekarfo/Assignment-2_ADS/README.md

-MyMinHeap  MyQueue MyStack methods implement by using classes MyArrayList and MyLinkedList for MyQueue and MyStack used conception of MyLinkedList and create inner class Node for MyMinHeap used MyArrayList
+MyMinHeap  MyQueue MyStack methods implement by using classes MyArrayList and MyLinkedList for MyQueue and MyStack used conception of MyLinkedList and create instanceOf MyLinkedList for implementation methods

+For methods sort use Bubble sort in both class MyArrayList and MyLinkedList